Search results for:

-In this guide, we will explain how to create a PHP error log file in cPanel for your primary domain name.
-This will require you to add and edit files in the file manager including the .htaccess to follow along in this guide.
-If you are having trouble diagnosing errors on your site, this guide can help provide some more information by enabling error logs.
+This guide will explain how to create a PHP error log file in cPanel for your primary domain name.
+This will require you to add and edit files in the file manager, including the .htaccess to follow along in this guide.
+If you have trouble diagnosing errors on your site, this guide can help provide some more information by enabling error logs.

 Step One: Navigate to the File Manager in your cPanel